 Disclaimer — limitations and scope of content

-These documents outline how content is developed, reviewed, disclosed, and maintained.
+These documents describe how information is structured, reviewed, and maintained across the platform.

 Final Note